 What will happen to the old building?

-The current Waterloo Library site at 114-118 Lower Marsh will be re-used as a temporary creative hub, prior to longer-term redevelopment of the site.
+The current Waterloo Library site at 114-118 Lower Marsh is being re-used as a temporary creative hub, prior to longer-term redevelopment of the site.
 The creative hub will provide affordable retail, co-working and office space over the next 2-3 years.
-The creative hub will make a positive, accessible and vibrant contribution within the local Waterloo and wider Lambeth resident community.
+The creative hub is making a positive, accessible and vibrant contribution within the local Waterloo and wider Lambeth resident community.
 The facility responds to the growing concern about the rising cost of workspace particularly for start-ups and micro businesses.
-The existing Waterloo Jobshop operated at the site by South Bank Employers Group will remain, continuing to deliver its existing local support programme, supporting long term unemployed people into work.
+The existing Waterloo Jobshop operated at the site by South Bank Employers Group remains, continuing to deliver its existing local support programme, supporting long term unemployed people into work.

-Following a tender process, Lambeth Council will be partnering with Meanwhile Space Community Interest Company (CIC), to deliver this exciting new creative hub.
+Following a tender process, Lambeth Council is partnering with Meanwhile Space Community Interest Company (CIC), to deliver this exciting new creative hub.
 Meanwhile Space CIC is a social enterprise with a successful track record of delivering temporary use projects supporting high streets and local communities across London.
-There will be a target of 70% of small businesses benefiting from space at the facility being Lambeth residents.
-During July and August, Meanwhile Space and WeAreWaterloo BID will issue a call for interested organisations who want to take up space within the creative hub, and also for ideas to bring Granby Place into use.
-Granby Place is at the rear of 114 Lower Marsh site off the high street.
+There will is a target of 70% of small businesses benefiting from space at the facility being Lambeth residents.

 7. West Norwood - more details